beefoo/weather-when/README.md

 # Custom historical wind maps

-A simple script that grabs wind data any day/time from January 1, 1979 to about three days ago and outputs a high resolution global wind map in a black-and-white, pencil-drawn style suitable for printing.
+A simple script that grabs wind data from 10 meters above sea level any day/time from January 1, 1979 to about three days ago and outputs a high resolution global wind map in a black-and-white, pencil-drawn style suitable for printing.

 ## Samples